legumeinfo/jekyll-theme-legumeinfo/README.md

   geneSearchElement.searchFunction = geneSearchFunction;
 </script>
 ```
-The theme specifies which version of the LIS Web Components JavaScript library to use.
+The theme specifies which version of the Legumeinfo Web Components JavaScript library to use.
 However, this can be overridden using the `web_components_version` variable in the [`_config.yml` file](#_configyml).
 </details>

 ### GraphQL Support
 <details>

-LIS uses a [GraphQL Server](https://github.com/legumeinfo/graphql-server) to provide a consistent, interconnected API for accessing its data and services.
+Legumeinfo uses a [GraphQL Server](https://github.com/legumeinfo/graphql-server) to provide a consistent, interconnected API for accessing its data and services.
 For convenience, the theme provides JavaScript for querying a GraphQL Server, including functions that fetch and format data for specific Web Components.
 These scripts are available via the `lis-graphql` JavaScript module.
 This module can be loaded on any page by simply importing one or more features from the module, as demonstrated in [Web Components](#web-components).
-The theme loads data from the LIS GraphQL Server by default.
+The theme loads data from the Legumeinfo GraphQL Server by default.
 However, this can be overridden using the `graphql_uri` variable in the [`_config.yml` file](#_configyml).
 </details>